Gianluca Costantini: The Patrick Zaki Case

-Gianluca Costantini was the creator of the iconic image associated with the Patrick Zaki case, with the drawing being published on February 7, 2002, the day of Zaki's arrest.
+Costantini was the creator of the iconic image associated with the Patrick Zaki case, with the drawing being published on February 7, 2002, the day of Zaki's arrest.
 For two years, the drawing was utilized as part of Amnesty International's liberation campaign and was featured in large installations across Italian cities.
-In may 2020, Mayor Virginio Merola of Bologna had reproduction of the drawing installed in Piazza Maggiore.
+In May 2020, Mayor Virginio Merola of Bologna had reproduction of the drawing installed in Piazza Maggiore.
 In the same month, a significant installation at the Archiginnasio Library was commissioned by the University of Bologna.
-In 2022, Gianluca Costantini published a graphic novel written by Laura Cappon, titled "Patrick Zaki, una storia egiziana," released by Feltrinelli Editore.
+In 2022, Costantini published a graphic novel written by Laura Cappon, titled "Patrick Zaki, una storia egiziana," released by Feltrinelli Editore.

 The accusation of terrorism by the Turkish government

 In July 2016, following the failed coup attempt in Turkey, Costantini was initially censored on the web within the Turkish borders by the government.
 Subsequently, on July 28, he was tried in absentia at the Criminal Offices of the Judge of Peace in Golbasi and charged with terrorism.